 Another one of my favorite shops is the Quality Quidditch Supplies.
 Really take the time to soak in the details in the shops, and in the windows.

 As far as attractions, Escape from Gringotts is the only attraction in Diagon Alley.
 This attraction accepts Express Pass, and that is a huge timesaver!
 This is a simulator thrill ride, sort of roller coaster through the bank’s underground.
 There is really nothing like it!

 After you have explored Diagon Alley, hop on the Hogwarts Express.
-This will take you to Islands of Adventure, and you will be at Hogwarts Castle before you know it!
+This will take you to Islands of Adventure, and you will be at Hogwarts Castle and Hogsmeade before you know it!

 One “can’t miss” stop at Hogsmeade is Honeydukes.
 This sweet shop is SO fun, and you can even take home some chocolate “frogs”.
 Be sure to also take time to look at the shop windows, and take in all those details.